Essex Police, Fire and Crime Commissioner

 The PFCC must:

-• Provide a local between the fire and rescue service and local communities
+• Provide a local connection between the fire and rescue service and local communities

 • Set a budget and calculate the council tax requirement